 Start the furnace with two tuyeres (one each from either side of taphole).
 With wind volume 6500 NM3/ hr bleeders open and all water seals overflowing.

-All other tuyeres and half blow pipes (minimum) to be plugged with plastic clay and 20MM castable biscuit to be inserted in between to avoid opening of plugged tuyeres.
+All other tuyeres to be plugged with plastic clay and 20MM castable biscuit to be inserted in between to avoid opening of plugged tuyeres.
 There were many incidents reported about similar cases and slag entered up to the bustle pipe from ‘’plugged tuyeres’’.
 Cast house in charge to ensure tuyere is filled with plastic clay to full length so that there is no slag entrapment at the front tip of plugged tuyere.

 Burden to be set at 3 % silicon with basicity 0.90